-Also known as Post-Millennials, Gen Wii, iGeneration – they are cynical Gen Xs kids.
+Gen Z, Gen Wii, iGeneration are cynical Gen X kids.

-The oldest member of this generation is only 15, but media and market research companies have already labeled them as “screen addicts” who have the attention span of a gnat.
+The oldest member of this generation is 20 years old, but media and market research companies have already labeled them as “screen addicts” who have the attention span of a gnat.

 While we don’t know much about Gen Z , we know a lot about the environment they are growing up in.

-Gen Z kids will grow up with a highly sophisticated media and computer environment and will be more Internet savvy than Gen Y.
+Gen Z kids will grow up in a highly sophisticated media and computer environment and will be more Internet savvy than Gen Y.

 Events that are shaping Gen Z:

 Many are unaware that there is a generation that comes after Generation Z.

 Members of Generation Alpha are still being born, so there isn’t much data yet on this generation.